 Laparoscopic hernia repair is similar to other laparoscopic procedures.
 General anesthesia is given, and a small cut (incision) is made in or just below the navel.
 The belly is inflated with air so that the surgeon can see the organs in the belly.

 A thin, lighted scope called a laparoscope is inserted through the incision.
 The tools to repair the hernia are inserted through other small incisions in the lower belly.
-Mesh may be placed over the defect to reinforce the belly wall.
-Or the edges of healthy tissue may be sewn together.
+The edges of healthy tissue may be sewn together.
+Or a special patch may be used to support the weak spot.

 What To Expect